-The New Hope Missionary Baptist Church was organized in 1955 by Reverend Arthur Roberts, his wife Leatrice, and Sis.
-P.B.
+In 1955, Reverend Arthur Roberts became the first Pastor of New Hope Missionary Baptist Church (NHMBC), organized in conjunction with his wife Leatrice, and Sister P.B.
 Espinoza.
-The church was located at 339 North Sierra Street.
-Under the direction of Rev. Roberts’ leadership, the property at 1531 Plumas was purchased.
-Rev. Arthur Roberts resigned and has since passed on.
+The church was located at 339 North Sierra Street; Reno, Nevada (near Wingfield Park).
+Under Reverend Roberts’ leadership, the congregation purchased property at 1531 Plumas; Reno, Nevada (at Mt.
+Rose Street and Plumas).

-In 1979, Rev. Johnny T. Collins, Sr. was called to pastor and after much prayer and reflection, the church name was changed to Greater New Hope Missionary Baptist Church.
-The parcel across the streets was purchased; the parking lot was paved; and the mortgage burned.
-Rev. Collins is now in Glory.
+In 1979, Reverend Johnny T. Collins, Sr. was called to pastor NHMBC.
+With much prayer and reflection; the church was renamed Greater New Hope Missionary Baptist Church (GNHMBC).
+Several significant events took place during this time: the church cornerstone was acquired/set, the parcel across the street was purchased, the parking lot was paved; and the mortgage burned.

-Rev. Onie Cooper speaking at the National Baptists Convention Rev. Glenn E. Taylor, Sr. was called in 1985.
-Under Pastor’s Taylor’s leadership, Greater new Hope became a site for community, state and national forums.
-A cornerstone for the church was also purchased and set.
+Reverend Glenn E. Taylor, Sr. was called to pastor GNHMBC in 1985.
+Under Pastor Taylor’s leadership, GNHMBC became a site for community, state and national forums.

-In October of 1991, Rev. Onie Cooper was called to pastor and served until October 1994.
-Under his leadership, Rev. Cooper personally purchased and donated the Greater new Hope sign that is mounted in front of the church.
+In October 1991, Reverend Onie Cooper was called to pastor and served until October 1994.
+He personally purchased and generously donated the GNHMBC sign that is, to this day, mounted in front of the church.

-Rev. Irving Gray was called to pastor in November 2001.
-Under Pastor Gray’s leadership, Christian education and community outreach was emphasized.
-Rev. Gray Served until September 2010.
+Reverend Irving Gray was called to pastor from November 2001 to September 2010.
+Under Pastor Gray’s leadership, Christian education and community outreach were emphasized.